FarronF/limerick-council-meetings/meetings/2017/07/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Annual Meeting of the Metropolitan District of Limerick - 23rd June 2017.md

 “That Councillor John Costelloe be appointed Deputy Mayor of the Metropolitan District of

-Limerick to hold office until the next Annual Meeting or until a successor is appointed”.--- 6
+Limerick to hold office until the next Annual Meeting or until a successor is appointed”.
+---
+6

 Proposed by Councillor Prendiville;